 Note that certain professions are exempt from jury duty.
 For example, physicians, dentists, nurses, and volunteer firefighters are exempt in Alabama.

 You can also write an excuse letter if you are serious about being unable to attend.
-However, simply submitting a letter does not mean you are excused – this is up to the court to accept it.
+However, simply submitting a letter does not mean you are excused – it is up to the court to accept it.

 At the jury selection: